rmorsomme/Fractals-and-Chaos-Game/Script.md

 It seems that for square fractals, values of `p` equal or superior to `0.5` generates figures with no apparent pattern.

-Changing the value of the argument `k` will generate fractals with different numbers of vertices.
+Changing the value of the argument `k` generates fractals with different numbers of vertices.

 ``` r
 ks    <- c(3  , 4   , 5  , 7   )